Winter Cold Weather payments - latest information.

 The Snow Code - Tips on Clearing Snow and Ice From Pavements or Public Spaces

 There's no law stopping you from clearing snow and ice on the pavement outside your home or from public spaces.
-It's unlikely you'll be sued or held legally responsible for any injuries on the path if you have cleared it carefully and follow the snow code when clearing snow and ice safely.
+It's unlikely you'll be sued or held legally responsible for any injuries on the path if you have cleared it carefully.

 OFFER TO CLEAR YOUR NEIGHBOURS' PATHS If your neighbour will have difficulty getting in and out of their home, offer to clear snow and ice around their property as well.
 Check that any elderly or disabled neighbours are alright in the cold weather.
 If you’re worried about them, contact your local council.